chinamike65/hugo-tuolesi/content/book3/book3en.md

 When the bodhisattvas go to hell, all sentient beings who have studied Buddhism in their lifetime will know which bodhisattva is coming as soon as they hear the voice of the mantra of the bodhisattva, and when they think of the bodhisattva, they can be liberated from the hell immediately.

 The beings in hell who have not studied Buddhism are not so lucky.
-Because of their karma, they cannot see the Bodhisattva at all, or the Bodhisattva they see is a ferocious and terrifying appearance, which will make them even more afraid and suffering.
+Because of their karma, they cannot see the Bodhisattva at all, or the Bodhisattva they see is a ferocious and terrifying appearance, which will make them even more afraid and terrified.

 However, it also eliminated a lot of karma.

+The cold hells

-The cold hell The cold hell is directly north of the hot hell.
+The cold hell is directly north of the hot hell.
 It is an overlapping structure.
 The layers are separated by 2,000 yojanas.
-Hell, Blue Lotus Hell, Red Lotus Hell, Great Red Lotus Hell.
+Hell of Blisters, Hell of Burst Blisters, Hell of Clenched/Chattering Teeth, Hell of Lamentations, Hell of Groans, Hell of Utpala-like Cracks, Hell of Lotus-like Cracks, Hell of Great Lotus-like Cracks.
-In the cold hell, there is no light such as sunlight, it is dark, and you can't see your fingers.
-The ground is full of ice cubes, and the wind and snow are mixed.
+In the cold hells, there is no light such as sunlight, it is dark, and you can't see your fingers.
+The ground is covered with ice, and the wind and snow are mixed.

-The lifespan of beings in the cold hell is half that of the corresponding hot hell, that is to say, the lifespan of the rash body hell is half that of the resurrection hell, and the lifespan of the Dahonglian hell is half the lifespan of the uninterrupted hell.
+The lifespan of beings in the cold hell is half that of the corresponding hot hell, that is to say, the lifespan of the Hell of Blisters is half that of the Reviving Hell, and the lifespan of the Hell of Great Lotus-like Cracks is half the lifespan of the Hell of Ultimate Torment.

 251

-(1) Bleeding Body Hell Among the cold hells, the one with the least degree of suffering is the Brackishing Body Hell.
+(1) Bleeding Body Hell

+Among the cold hells, the one with the least degree of suffering is the Brackishing Body Hell.
 The living beings here are so cold that many chilblains and rashes appear on their bodies, and they are like this all their lives.

 That's why it's called rash body hell.

+(2)

-(2) The sore body hell is the hell where the sores on the body are so cold that they are all cracked open.
+The sore body hell is the hell where the sores on the body are so cold that they are all cracked open.

-(3) Aqu Hell Aqu Hell is even more severe, so cold that it is impossible to speak, and can only make the sound of "Aqu Aqu".
+(3) Aqu Hell

+Aqu Hell is even more severe, so cold that it is impossible to speak, and can only make the sound of "Aqu Aqu".

-(4) Whispering hell Whispering hell, the cold is even more intensified, and even "Aqu" cannot be called out, only a "squeaky" sound can be made from the Adam's apple.
+(4) Whispering hell

+Whispering hell, the cold is even more intensified, and even "Aqu" cannot be called out, only a "squeaky" sound can be made from the Adam's apple.

 That's why it's called wailing hell.

-(5) In the gnashing hell In the gnashing hell, the cold is even worse, no sound can be made, only the sound of the gnashing of teeth can be heard.
+(5) In the gnashing hell

+In the gnashing hell, the cold is even worse, no sound can be made, only the sound of the gnashing of teeth can be heard.

 252

+(6)  Hell of Utpala-like Cracks

-(6) The body of Qinglian Hell freezes into a blue-blue color and splits like a green lotus, so it is called Qinglian Hell.
+The body freezes into a blue-blue color and splits like a green lotus, so it is called Qinglian Hell.

+(7) Hell of Lotus-like Cracks

-(7) The cold of the red lotus hell intensifies, the skin freezes into purple red, the body cracks even more, and it cracks into the shape of a hundred-petaled red lotus, which is the red lotus hell.
+The cold of the red lotus hell intensifies, the skin freezes into purple red, the body cracks even more, and it cracks into the shape of a hundred-petaled red lotus, which is the red lotus hell.

-(8) The Great Red Lotus Hell The Great Red Lotus Hell is a hell that freezes until the whole body turns purple, and the body splits like a thousand-petaled red lotus, so it is also called the Thousand Layers of Red Lotus Hell.
+(8) The Great Red Lotus Hell

+The Great Red Lotus Hell is a hell that freezes until the whole body turns purple, and the body splits like a thousand-petaled red lotus, so it is also called the Thousand Layers of Red Lotus Hell.

 Thousand layers of red lotus is the body frozen into more than a thousand pieces, some living beings even cracked tens of thousands of pieces, all the internal organs are cracked, and the head, eyes, hands and feet are all cracked.

-But even so, you can only suffer alive, not die, not even Dharmaint, you can only say that the karma is incredible.
+But even so, you can only suffer alive, you cannot die, not even faint, you can only say that the karma is incredible.

-This is cold hell.
+These are the cold hells.

 The main reason for falling into the cold hell is stubbornness in clinging to wrong views.

 253

-For example, denying cause and effect and not believing in reincarnation are relatively large and serious wrong views.
+For example, denying cause and effect and not believing in rebirth are relatively large and serious wrong views.

-In addition, taking away the clothes offered by Buddha statues, or robbing other people's clothes, let others freeze, or even freeze to death; intentionally freeze small animals to death, etc., will also be born in the cold hell.
+In addition, taking away the clothes offered to Buddha statues, or robbing other people's clothes, letting others freeze, or even freeze to death; intentionally freezing small animals to death, etc., will also lead to rebirth in the cold hells.

+Ephemeral Hells

-Scattered Hell Scattered Hell is distributed in the world.
+Ephemeral Hells are distributed around the world.

-Some sentient beings in the desert, without food or drink, are grilled by hot moxibustion every day, but they will not die; there are also sentient beings who are born in rocks, and sometimes when they mine mountains, they will find frogs, spiders and other animals in the hard rocks.
-Belong to fragmented hell.
+Some sentient beings wander in the desert, without food or drink, are grilled by hot air every day, but they cannot die; there are also sentient beings who are born in rocks, and sometimes when they mine mountains, they will find frogs, spiders and other animals in the hard rocks.
+These belong to the Ephemeral Hells.

 In the past, a few people in our place threw a stone.
 After the stone cracked, a hole was found, and a large spider was found in the hole.
 The circumference of the hole was very smooth, you can see it, and I don't know how many years it has been inside.